 STEAM has since gained momentum across the globe—including on Capitol Hill—and is now widely adopted by institutions, corporations and leaders.
 Even the Sesame Workshop updated its longstanding STEM curriculum to STEAM as a means of reinforcing the ongoing value of the arts and humanities.

 Today STEAM can be seen in practice across RISD’s curriculum from, for example, the RISD/Brown Dual Degree program to research and experimentation in Co-Works and the Nature Lab to graduate degree programs such as Digital + Media and a partnership with Marine Affairs at the University of Rhode Island to the Computation, Technology and Culture concentration and in studios across disciplines, including a longstanding NASA studio in Industrial Design.

 For more information, contact Jaime Marland, senior director of Public Relations.

 Opportunities at the RISD Museum

 The RISD Museum offers a wide variety of opportunities for students to engage with the general public through meaningful educational programs.
 Many gain service learning experiences working behind the scenes with curators and assisting with programs geared towards children and families.

 Each year undergraduate and graduate students are invited to submit proposals to create site-specific installations in the museum.
 Students selected to participate receive a cash prize and implementation funds for their projects.

 Selected undergraduate and graduate students participate in an intensive program on object-based learning that prepares them to facilitate public tours, discussions and other programs related to the museum’s collection.

-Students pursuing a concentration in the History of Art and Visual Culture can apply for semester-long internships to work in a curatorial or education department and earn credit for the experience.
+Students pursuing a concentration in the Theory and History of Art and Design can apply for semester-long internships to work in a curatorial or education department and earn credit for the experience.